 Kraus also added: “Playing an instrument may help youngsters better process speech in noisy classrooms and more accurately interpret the nuances of language that are conveyed by subtle changes in the human voice… When people first learn to talk and when they talk to babies they often use musical patterns in their speech.”

 Another link between music and the ability to read is the overlap of the brain connections which process music and language.
 Aniruddh D. Patel of The Neurosciences Institute in San Diego said: "Nouns and verbs are very different from tones and cords and harmony, but the parts of the brain that process them overlap."
-From analyzing recent research Patel also believes that music doesn’t appeal to a few areas of the brain, but to large proportions of each side of the brain.
+From analyzing recent research Patel also believes that music doesn’t appeal to a few areas of the brain, but

-Research also showed that the brain connections which result from music exposure help strengthen the brains ability to complete tasks unrelated to music.
+Research also showed that the brain connections which result from music exposure help strengthen the brain's ability to complete tasks unrelated to music.
 Gottfried Schlaug, associate professor of neurology at Harvard Medical School, explained how this works by stating: “Music making is a multisensory experience, activating links to several parts of the brain.”

 These two articles further relate music to education: